Executive dysfunction: Neurophysiology

-As previously mentioned, executive functioning is not a unitary concept.
+Executive functioning is not a unitary concept.
 Many studies have been conducted in an attempt to pinpoint the exact regions of the brain that lead to executive dysfunction, producing a vast amount of often conflicting information indicating wide and inconsistent distribution of such functions.
 A common assumption is that disrupted executive control processes are associated with pathology in prefrontal brain regions.
 This is supported to some extent by the primary literature, which shows both pre-frontal activation and communication between the pre-frontal cortex and other areas associated with executive functions such as the basal ganglia and cerebellum.

 In most cases of executive dysfunction, deficits are attributed to either frontal lobe damage or dysfunction, or to disruption in fronto-subcortical connectivity.
 Neuroimaging with PET and fMRI has confirmed the relationship between executive function and functional frontal pathology.
 Neuroimaging studies have also suggested that some constituent functions are not discretely localized in prefrontal regions.
 Functional imaging studies using different tests of executive function have implicated the dorsolateral prefrontal cortex to be the primary site of cortical activation during these tasks.
 In addition, PET studies of patients with Parkinson's disease have suggested that tests of executive function are associated with abnormal function in the globus pallidus and appear to be the genuine result of basal ganglia damage.

 With substantial cognitive load, fMRI signals indicate a common network of frontal, parietal and occipital cortices, thalamus, and the cerebellum.
 This observation suggests that executive function is mediated by dynamic and flexible networks that are characterized using functional integration and effective connectivity analyses.
 The complete circuit underlying executive function includes both a direct and an indirect circuit.
 The neural circuit responsible for executive functioning is, in fact, located primarily in the frontal lobe.
 This main circuit originates in the dorsolateral prefrontal cortex/orbitofrontal cortex and then projects through the striatum and thalamus to return to the prefrontal cortex.

 Not surprisingly, plaques and tangles in the frontal cortex can cause disruption in functions as well as damage to the connections between prefrontal cortex and the hippocampus.
 Another important point is in the finding that structural MRI images link the severity of white matter lesions to deficits in cognition.

 The emerging view suggests that cognitive processes materialize from networks that span multiple cortical sites with closely collaborative and over-lapping functions.
 A challenge for future research will be to map the multiple brain regions that might combine with each other in a vast number of ways, depending on the task requirements.